khinsen/MMTK/Doc/mmtk.rst

 an entry in a database that is listed earlier in MMTKDATABASE.

 Peptide chains are made up of amino acid residues, each of which is a group consisting of two other groups, one being called "peptide" and the other "sidechain".
 The first group contains the peptide group and the C and H atoms; everything else is contained in the sidechain.
-The C atom of the fifth residue of peptide chain p is therefore referred to as p[4].peptide.C_alpha.
+The C atom of the fifth residue of peptide chain ``p`` is therefore referred to as ``p[4].peptide.C_alpha``.

 Nucleotide chains are made up of nucleotide residues, each of which is a group consisting of two or three other groups.
 One group is called